cstavr/synnefo/docs/upgrade/upgrade-0.16.rst

     can freely delete  ``pithos.conf.py`` conf file.

-Then, on both nodes we must check and if needed, manually change group ownership of the following directories to the group specified above:

-* ``/var/log/gunicorn/`` directory
-* ``/etc/synnefo/`` directory and all the files inside it.
+After setting the user/group that Gunicorn will run as, we must also make sure that configuration files and log file are accessible:

 .. code-block:: console

-    # chgrp synnefo /var/log/gunicorn/
+    # chgrp synnefo /var/log/synnefo/
     # chgrp -R synnefo /etc/synnefo/

-Also, on the Cyclades node, the ``snf-dispatcher`` must run as ``synnefo``:``synnefo``.
+On the Cyclades node, the ``snf-dispatcher`` must run as ``synnefo``:``synnefo``.
 Verify that the ``SNF_USER`` setting in ``/etc/default/snf-dispatcher`` is: